The Limits of Line Broadening: Modeling Stellar Spectra and Formation Temperatures at High Resolution: Modeling Stellar Spectra

 \section{Modeling Stellar Spectra}

 To model a stellar spectrum, we must solve for the radiative transport of photons through the stellar atmosphere.
-For cool, dwarf stars we generally assume a plane-parallel, inhomogeneous atmosphere.
+For cool dwarf stars, we generally assume a plane-parallel, inhomogeneous atmosphere.
 In this case, the radiation transport equation is given by

-where $\mu$ is the cosine of the angle $\theta$ subtended by the line-of-sight and surface-normal vectors, $I_\nu$ is the monochromatic intensity at frequency $\nu$ (i.e.,\ the specific intensity\footnote{Hereafter, we simply state ``intensity, ''``flux,'' etc.\ rather than qualifying these quantities as ``specific'' for the sake of brevity, as we do not consider quantities integrated over wavelength/frequency in this work.}), $\tau_\nu$ the optical depth, and $S_\nu$ the source function \citep{Schwarzschild1906, Chandrasekhar1950}.
-Throughout this work we assume local thermodynamic equilibrium (LTE), in which case the source function $S_\nu$ is given by the Planck function $B_\nu$.
+where $\mu$ is the cosine of the angle $\theta$ subtended by the line-of-sight and surface-normal vectors, $I_\nu$ is the monochromatic intensity at frequency $\nu$ (i.e.,\ the specific intensity\footnote{Hereafter, for the sake of brevity, we simply state ``intensity,'' ``flux,'' etc., rather than qualifying these quantities as ``specific,'' as we do not consider quantities integrated over wavelength/frequency in this work.}), $\tau_\nu$ the optical depth, and $S_\nu$ the source function \citep{Schwarzschild1906, Chandrasekhar1950}.
+Throughout this work, we assume LTE, in which case the source function $S_\nu$ is given by the Planck function $B_\nu$.
 The limitations and consequences of the above assumptions are discussed in \S\ref{sec:assumptions}.

 The intensity at the top of the stellar atmosphere (the ``emergent intensity,'' $I_\nu^+$) is obtained by solving Equation~\ref{eq:transport} for a ray directed outward toward the observer (i.e., $1 \geq \mu \gt 0$):